Read This First

 Prompt 4: Provide two pedagogical narratives.
 The first will explain how an actual experiment would overturn the false intuition that heavier objects fall faster than light objects.
 The second will explain how a deductive analysis would overturn the false intuition.

-The central claim is this: First, the teacher drops both items from the same height under normal conditions.
+In plain terms: First, the teacher drops both items from the same height under normal conditions.

 The false intuition that heavier objects fall faster than lighter ones is a common misconception, likely stemming from everyday observations of objects falling at different rates due to air resistance, not their intrinsic weight.